cosmocommerce/magento-social-login/README.md

 or if you want to force update(ignore your exist code change) please do: modman update magento-social-login --force

+## Uninstall ##

+1 Switch to root folder of your magento.

+2 modman remove magento-social-login

 ## Documentation ##

  - How to use this module